pedrokost/cell_detector_and_tracker/cell_annotator/README.md

 ## Usage

-The application is packaged as a MATLAB app.
+The application is packaged as a MATLAB app (`Cell Annotator.mlappinstall`).
 It must first be installed into MATLAB.
 Once installed, it can be run by clicking on its icon in the `Apps` tab in MATLAB.

 ## Requirements

-Matlab with the `Image processing toolbox`
+Matlab with:

+- Image processing toolbox
+- Statistics toolbox

 ## Features